bashrc2/epicyon/manual/manual.md

 The Mastodon project announced that it was setting up a non-profit and would transfer copyrights and assets to it.
 The intention was to avoid the project being controlled by a single individual. *"The people should own the town square"*.

+By the end of January, after Elon Musk was recorded unambiguously doing Hitler salutes and his association with far right scumbags became more widely understood the momentum for institutions - especially in Europe - to leave the website formerly known as Twitter accelerated.
+In terms of public relations, once certain images and videos are out there then there isn't any going back, and the reputational damage becomes permanent.
+Most of the movement away from Twitter was to BlueSky, but some also joined Mastodon.

 ### Fediverse culture shock
 This is what happens when someone has only had a presence within large corporate sites, such as the website formerly known as Twitter or Facebook, and then moves to a federated system on the open internet.